 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Twitter chat "really brings together a community of like-minded people around a topic," Masiello said.
-"They share information and knowledge … and you can really learn from other people."
+Twitter chats "really bring together a community of like-minded people around a topic," Masiello said.
+"They share information and knowledge, … and you can really learn from other people."

 Future of learning and development -- social, collaborative, ongoing